 Due to the intensive physical, psychological and emotional needs of aging adults, inpatient drug rehabilitation programs are often recommended, should a person’s health permits.

 Many older individuals have complicated health and medical concerns.
 Because of this, individuals anticipating withdrawal should consider a medically-supervised detoxification.
-The most severe withdrawal symptoms occur from alcohol, benzodiazepines and opioids, three of the substances most frequently abused by these ages.
+The most severe withdrawal symptoms occur from alcohol, benzodiazepines and opioids, three of the substances most frequently used by these ages.

 Once a person enters rehab, the best programs utilize a combination of research-based behavioral therapies and counseling.
 These sessions facilitate mental and emotional healing, stability and enhanced coping skills.
 Should an individual choose, family therapy may also be integrated to help build a better support system.
 Nutritional support and guidance, along with supervised physical fitness may be an option for certain individuals.

 This integrated care is delivered by a highly-trained and compassionate team which may consist of physicians, nurse practitioners, nutritionists, licensed therapists, counselors, social workers and other trained clinicians, some of whom may specialize in geriatric concerns.

 Contact Vertava Health to learn more about addiction treatment options for seniors.